-The North Muon steel is presently being inspected and will be shipped, along with the Central magnet, to Brookhaven in early 1996.
+The North Muon steel installed in the PHENIX Experimental Hall and Muon Identifier panels have begun to be installed.
 The collaboration has already specified the installation requirements and the sevices needed to operate these magnets.
-After their installation, a magnet mapping program is planned.
+A magnet mapping program is underway.
 This program will compare the measured field with the field derived from simulation program, and will become part of the database used during data analysis and further simulation studies.
 A general grid of 5-10 cm will be adequate for most of the magnetic volume.
 A more careful measurement of the field over those regions where there will be high gradients, such as the area close to the surface of the piston, and where the symetry of the magnetic volume may be broken by mechanical supports, will be made.
 Measurements on a grid of 1-2 cm spacing will be required.
+Because of the interaction of the magnetic fields between the Central Magnet and the two Muon Magnets, the mapping of all three magnets will take place at the same time.